US Open Tennis Tournament Fast Facts

 Since 1978, the matches have been played on a hard-court surface covered with "DecoTurf" artificial grass.

-The total base prize purse for 2016 will be $46.3 million, the biggest in history, and a record $3.5 million will go to both the men's and women's single champions.
+The total base prize purse for 2016 was $46.3 million, the biggest in history, and a record $3.5 million went to both the men's and women's singles champions.
 In 2015, the total base prize purse was $42,253,400, with a top prize of $3.3 million for both the men's and women's singles champions.

 Most singles finals without losing: